 Sanctuary Olonana is a high-end safari lodge with impressive design – best suited to those looking for a more formal hotel-like safari experience.
 We particularly noticed the excellent service and long-serving staff who are passionate about the guest experience.

-It has a fabulous location on the banks of the River Mara, in its own concession within the Maasai Mara National Reserve.
+The camp is accessed via approximately 15 minutes’ road transfer from the Kichwa Tembo Airstrip.
+It has a great location in one respect as it is right on the banks of the River Mara, in its own concession within the Maasai Mara National Reserve.
+However, it is also close to a busy dirt road that connects local communities to the nearby town of Aitong.
 It is situated just 45 minutes’ flight from Nairobi.

-Activities from Sanctuary Olonana are game drives, nature walks and local visits, with hot air balloon safaris available at extra cost.
+Activities from Sanctuary Olonana comprise expertly guided game drives, nature walks, and local visits, with hot air balloon safaris available at extra cost and arranged through YZ.

 *This property is unfenced and located in a wildlife area, so large and potentially dangerous animals do pass through.
 If you opt to stay here, always be alert when walking around the camp and request for a member of staff to escort you if you have any concerns.
 Any guest is escorted after dark as a matter of course.